 K-12 Free Ride Program

-Effective August 1, 2019, the City of Lodi’s GrapeLine will begin offering free bus service to all K-12 students.
+The City of Lodi's GrapeLine offers free bus service to all K-12 students.
 Students may board any Lodi GrapeLine fixed or express route bus during any of their service hours, show their student ID to the driver, and ride to their destination free of charge.

 Frequently Asked Questions